-Silica is Actually Added to Foods, Yet Silica Gel Dissicant Packets Say DO NOT EAT
+Silica is Actually Added to Foods, Yet Silica Gel Desiccant Packets Say DO NOT EAT

 I doubt you’d make a taco seasoning mix without salt, and therefore without sodium.
 And if you try one of those low-sodium brands, you’d probably want to add salt to it.
 But, the silica, that sounds poisonous.
 Surely that shouldn’t be in our food.

 Are Silica Gel Packs Poisonous?

 The short answer is no, the silica gel anti-desiccant beads found in those little white packets are not poisonous, at least in an of themselves.
 So, why the warning?
 It’s not food, for one thing, and you might choke on the beads.
 And, they are meant to absorb moisture, so, theoretically, at least, if you ingested enough of them, you could dry up like a shriveled old raisin.
 But likely not.

 There are some other caveats, however.
 If you open up packets of silica gel beads, you’ll notice that some are clear but others have a striking blue color (see image below).
 This color comes from cobalt(II) chloride, which is used to help indicate when the silica is saturated, and cannot absorb any more moisture, at which point it turns pink.
 This is unlikely in the little white paper packets, as such a visual indicator would do little good if you couldn’t see it.
 These are used in clear permeable containers.

 There may be other chemicals present, as well, as pointed out on Mental Floss.
 But, just as the article says, the most probable reason for the warning is the same reason we see warnings on almost everything these days: The company that makes the packet is covering it’s butt, and doesn’t want to be sued by some silly person who gags himself on a silica bead.
 All this being said, please do not eat any silica gel beads!
 I also don’t want to be sued by a person who misconstrues this article as being advice to chow down on silica beads.

 Silica in Foods